Kogara13/D20-Dice/README.md

 # ASCII-Dice
-Terminal program to roll different-sided dice via command line input and display the results within ASCII art of their respective dice.
+A terimal-based program to roll different-sided dice via command line input and display the results using ASCII art of their respective dice.

 Different command line arguments are used for each dice size: